osisoft/OCS-Docs/content/add-organize-data/organize-data/data-views/data-views-concept.md

 Follow these best practices when creating data views:

-- Use the Identify By or Group By features of data views to identify which columns and rows correspond to which streams.
-Use Identify By to associate columns, and use Group By to associate rows.
+- Use the Index Field or Grouping Fields features of data views to identify which columns and rows correspond to which streams.
+Use Index Field to associate columns, and use Grouping Fields to associate rows.
 Generally, you use only one method in a single data view.

 - Consider the data shape that your application requires in order to accomplish your goals before you start building a data view.
 Consider how the columns should be organized and labeled.

-- Remove any default fields from your data views that will not be used in the data analysis to improve overall performance.